SorrentinoPablo/Survey_Security_Privacy_Neuromorphic_Computing/README.md

-# Survey Security Privacy Neuromorphic Computing
+# Survey on Security and Privacy Neuromorphic Computing
 This repository extends from our recent work "Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey".
 By designing and analyzing Memristor Devices for Neuromorphic Computing, Spiking Neural Networks (SNNs), Physically Unclonable Functions (PUFs), True Random Number Generators (TRNGs), we are investigating the relationship between In Memory Computing Systems and their hardware and software security.

 > #### **Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey**
-> *(Paper link will be added upon publication / arXiv release)*
 >
 >Neuromorphic computing mimics brain-inspired mechanisms through spiking neurons and energy-efficient processing, offering a pathway to efficient in-memory computing (IMC).
 However, these advancements raise critical security and privacy concerns.
 As the adoption of bio-inspired architectures and memristive devices increases, so does the urgency to assess the vulnerability of these emerging technologies to hardware and software attacks.
 Emerging architectures introduce new attack surfaces, particularly due to asynchronous, event-driven processing and stochastic device behavior.
 >